Ferromagnetism in an extended coherently-coupled atomic superfluid: Experimental observation of the phase transition

 The susceptibility was also measured in a spin-orbit coupled BEC from the frequency of the spin-dipole mode across the zero-momentum to plane-wave phase transition \cite{Li2012,Zhang2012}.
 There, however, the physics was fully dominated by the single particle Hamiltonian and, in particular, did not originate from many-body effects, as witnessed by the fact that the critical point did not depend on the density.

 Another feature of interest in phase transition deals with fluctuations of the order parameter, which, as for the magnetic susceptibility $\chi$, are also expected to diverge at the critical point \cite{sachdev}.
 The experimental platform allows us to measure the fluctuations of the relative magnetization $Z$ both in the PM and FM regions.
-By fixing the detuning $\delta_\text{eff}$ to the local resonance in the central part of the cloud, we measure the variance $\sigma^2$ of $Z$ for different values of $\Omega_R$.
-We select the central part of our condensate, where the density profile is almost flat, to minimize density-related effects on $\sigma^2$.

-In detail, the protocol for the fluctuation measurements consists in acquiring up to 100 realizations for about 20 different values of $\Omega_R$.
-As a first step, we calculate $|\kappa| n/\Omega_R$ for each realization by taking into account the measured atom number in the shot.
-The calculation of magnetic fluctuations is performed by computing the standard deviation of the 1D magnetization in a region $w_x = \SI{120}{pixel} \approx\SI{123}{\mu m}$ wide.
+By fixing the detuning $\delta_\text{eff}$ to the local resonance in the central part of the cloud, we measure the variance $\sigma^2$ of $Z$.
+We acquire up to 100 realizations for about 20 different values of $\Omega_\text{R}$.
+As a first step, we calculate $|\kappa| n/\Omega_\text{R}$ for each realization by taking into account the measured atom number in the shot.
+The calculation of magnetic fluctuations is performed by computing the standard deviation of the axial magnetization in a region $w_x = \SI{120}{pixel} \approx\SI{123}{\mu m}$ wide, where the density profile is almost flat, to minimize density-related effects on $\sigma^2$.
 To suppress spurious effects due to the limited resolution of the imaging, we perform the $\sigma^2$ analysis by grouping $N_p$ pixels.
 The variance $\sigma^2$ so obtained corresponds to:

 where $Z_{i}$ is the relative magnetization of the $i$-th grouping element and $\langle ...\rangle_{N_p}$ is the average over different grouping sizes.
-The final results plotted in \aref{fig:fig4}(b) are obtained by binning the fluctuation data by means of a fixed $|\kappa| n/\Omega_R$ interval, where the uncertainties is taken as a combination of the standard deviation of the fluctuation between different shots and different binning.
+The final results plotted in \aref{fig:fig4}(b) are obtained by binning the fluctuation data in a fixed interval of $|\kappa| n/\Omega_\text{R}$, where the uncertainties are taken as a combination of the standard deviation of the fluctuation between different shots and different binning.
 They clearly show how the measured variance is maximal at the critical point and reflects the behavior observed for the susceptibility.
+The same analysis has been performed just outside the condensate in an area containing a thermal atom number comparable to one present in the 120$\times$20-pixel region of interest at the center.
+The magnetic fluctuations in this thermal component are one order of magnitude smaller ($<10^{-3}$) than those of the condensate, confirming that the fluctuations shown in \aref{fig:fig4}(b) indeed originate from the condensate.
+Details are given in Appendix\,\ref{app:thermal}.

 It is worth noticing that, in general, for a large homogeneous system, due to the fluctuation-dissipation theorem, the fluctuations of the magnetization of the system and its susceptibility are strictly related.
 In our system, however, the variation of the number of atoms from shot-to-shot, the finiteness of the system and its inhomogeneity prevent us from a proper quantitative analysis of their relation.